 In the days leading up to the Olympics, the students meet with their physical education teachers to practice their specific event.
-At the beginning of each year, Key Club holds a clothing fundraiser where the proceeds go toward the Special Olympics.
-Special Olympics T-shirts are also sold, and the money collected often helps cover the cost of the shirts made for students participating in the Olympics.
+At the beginning of each year, Key Club hosts a clothing fundraiser where the proceeds go toward the Special Olympics.
+T-shirts are sold, and the money collected helps cover the cost of the shirts made for students participating in the Olympics.

 West Essex students and staff kick off the Special Olympics with a clap out for the athletes participating.
 This year, there were around 20 students who attended the event as either an athlete or a supporter.

-“The clap out is always really amazing and special, to see the whole student and staff lined up celebrating my students is unexplainable,” special education teacher Maria Faggiani said.
+“The clap out is always really amazing and special, to see the whole student and staff lined up celebrating my students is unexplainable,” Faggiani said.

-“They’re the center of attention, and everybody needs a good pat on the back,” special education teacher Gabriella Bauer said.
+“They’re the center of attention, and everybody needs a good pat on the back,” Bauer said.
 “This is their day.”

 Faggiani explained how the event is important to everyone involved within the West Essex community, not just the athletes.
 It gives West Essex an opportunity to come together and foster support for a select group of students who may not always be recognized.
 The event ultimately welcomes all different types of learners, students and individuals in the West Essex area.